JUARA POLICIES AND PROCEDURES

 • The parties shall also be entitled to bring motions pursuant to Rules 12 and/or 56 of the Federal Rules of Civil Procedure; and

-• If a claim is for less than $1,000, the arbitration hearing may be held telephonically if the Consultant wishes to do so.
-If the Consultant does not wish to hold the arbitration hearing telephonically, or if the claim is for $1,000 or more, the arbitration hearing shall not be held telephonically, but rather, shall be held in-person in Alpine, Utah.
+• If a claim is for less than $1,000, the arbitration hearing may be held telephonically if the Guide wishes to do so.
+If the Guide does not wish to hold the arbitration hearing telephonically, or if the claim is for $1,000 or more, the arbitration hearing shall not be held telephonically, but rather, shall be held in-person in Alpine, Utah.

 The Parties shall attempt to select a mutually agreeable mediator/arbitrator.
 If no agreement on a mediator/arbitrator can be reached within fourteen (14) days of the first written notice of intent to mediate/arbitrate, and the parties do not mutually agree to waive this provision, a mediator/arbitrator shall be selected in accordance with the Commercial Rules of the A.A.A. from A.A.A.’s panel of mediators/arbitrators.
 Either Party may elect to participate in the mediation and/or arbitration telephonically.